super3/Super3/README.md

 Development
 -------
-* Add Blender 2.6 Page
+* Add Blender 2.6 Tutorial Page
 * Use Modal to Show Screenshots and Videos (Learn JS?)